SHRIHARI-SRINI/Loan-Eligibility-Prediction/README.md

 If you encounter issues related to model version inconsistency, refer to Scikit-learn Model Persistence.

 ## Contributing
-Feel free to contribute by opening issues, suggesting enhancements, or submitting pull requests.
+Feel free to contribute by opening issues, suggesting enhancements, or submitting pull requests .